Top Reasons to Attend the Climate Leadership Conference.

 This event gathers forward-thinking leaders from business, government, academia, and the non-profit community to explore energy and climate solutions, introduce new opportunities, and provide support to leaders taking action on climate change.

-The Climate Leadership Conference convenes around the Climate Leadership Awards and is hosted by The Climate Registry, Center for Climate and Energy Solutions and the Bloomberg Philanthropies.
+The Climate Leadership Conference convenes around the Climate Leadership Awards and is hosted by The Climate Registry and the Center for Climate and Energy Solutions.

 Center for Climate and Energy Solutions